datatalking/yahoo_finance_Sp500_scrape/README.md

 ##### Thanks to https://github.com/MartinThoma/cfg_load best practices

 ## Installation

-The recommended way to install yahoo_finance_Sp500_scrape is PyCharm I've not licensed it yet.
+* The recommended way to install yahoo_finance_Sp500_scrape is PyCharm I've not licensed it yet.
+* Updated script for jupyternotebook, python3 and colab imports due to deprications since 2018 when first written

 ## Usage